 Fiddler Jeanne Freeman is the founder and Director of the Connecticut Academy of Irish Music, where she teaches Irish fiddle to students of all ages.
 Classically trained in her early years, Jeanne began playing traditional music as a fiddler in Colonial Williamsburg and never looked back.
 She eventually studied Irish fiddling with the late Donegal fiddler P.V.
 O'Donnell, and played and performed with him regularly for many years.

-Jeanne was the Irish fiddle soloist for the Hartford Symphony Orchestra’s Saint Patrick's Day Celebration at the Bushnell Center for the Performing Arts in 2012, where she played to a capacity crowd.
+Jeanne has been the Irish fiddle soloist for the Hartford Symphony Orchestra’s Saint Patrick's Day Celebration at the Bushnell Center for the Performing Arts, where she played to a capacity crowd.
 She has been chosen as the Guest Artist for the Simsbury Public Schools town-wide String Festival for 2018-2019.
 She was a featured solo performer at the Greater Hartford Irish Music Festival, and has performed often at that festival as well as the CT Irish Festival, Danbury Irish Festival, Fairfield Irish Festival, and many other venues large and small throughout the region.
-Celtic Life International magazine featured an interview with Jeanne in "The Fiddler" segment of the June 2017 issue.
-Jeanne also plays in a duo, Ringrose & Freeman (with singer Dan Ringrose) which performs widely, and in 2013 they appeared on Connecticut Public Television, in a program called “An Evening of Irish Music with Ringrose, Freeman & Friends” along with other musical friends, and dancers.
+Celtic Life International magazine featured an interview with Jeanne in 2017.
+Jeanne also performs regularly with singer Dan Ringrose as the duo, Ringrose & Freeman.
+They have appeared in many venues, including on Connecticut Public Television, in “An Evening of Irish Music with Ringrose, Freeman & Friends” along with other musical friends, and dancers.
 They also have multiple other television and radio appearances to their credit, and notably for a number of years hosted a memorable Saint Patrick’s Celebration Concert at the University of Saint Joseph, a community celebration of Irish music, song, and dance.